ourBC.com British Columbia Travel and Discovery

 Situated along the lower end of Upper Arrow Lake, Nakusp sits at the crossroads of the Slocan Valley, the Upper and Lower Arrow Lakes and the Okanagan with Vernon being only 192 km (115 miles) away.

-Supply Route to the "Silvery Slocan"
+Supply Route to the 'Silvery Slocan'

 Nakusp has historically been an agricultural community with some logging and forestry.
 During the mining era of the late 1800's, Nakusp served as a supply route along Upper Arrow Lake to the city of Revelstoke and the CPR.
 The supply route then connected via the railway with the minefields of the Silvery Slocan through the community of Rosebery near New Denver.